Written by Holly (Teach Starter)

 Some say it’s a great way to focus children for the beginning of the day!
 I say it’s a fantastic learning opportunity every morning!
 There are so many fruitful activities that can be enjoyed by you and the students to cement different learning concepts.

-Setting Up Your Classroom Calendar
+Setting Up a Classroom Calendar

 Use our Classroom Calendar Pack to create a display that will stay up for the whole year!
 Each morning a student is allocated to change the appropriate parts of the calendar.